-None of these are legit, even though they were shared widely on social media.
-The Associated Press checked them out.
-Here are the facts:
+A roundup of some of the most popular but completely untrue headlines of the week.
+None of these stories are legit, even though they were shared widely on social media.
+The Associated Press checked these out; here are the real facts:

 NOT REAL: BREAKING: Federal Judge Nullifies PA Election Results For 'Wide-Scale Voter Fraud'

 THE FACTS: A judge cited in one of many false reports that followed Tuesday's special congressional election doesn't exist.
 Neither does the court cited in the Daily World Update story — the 45th Federal Appeals Court of Westmoreland County.
 Wanda Murren, a spokeswoman for Pennsylvania's Department of State, says there have been no "legitimate claims" or evidence that voters illegally in the U.S. were brought into the state to cast votes, the subject of another piece following the election to fill the 18th District seat.
 Democrat Conor Lamb holds a lead of more than 600 votes over Republican Rick Saccone, with a few hundred provisional ballots left to be counted.

 NOT REAL: California Governor Signs Order To Use ARABIC Numerals In Public Schools

 THE FACTS: There is no state law requiring students to learn Arabic numerals, although California students — and others across the world — already use the Hindu-Arabic numeral system.
 Brian Ferguson, deputy press secretary for California Gov. Jerry Brown, said the post by the Last Line of Defense site serves to "stoke fear and misinformation."
 He said California encourages young people to study Hindu-Arabic numerals — "or as we call them, 'numbers.''"
 The photo the conservative site shared of Brown speaking at a bill-signing ceremony was from a July event in San Francisco about climate change.